r4sh33d/library-template-android/README.md

 ./gradlew spotlessApply
 ```

+*Make sure you update [spotless.license.kt](spotless.license.kt) and [LICENSE.md](LICENSE.md) to reflect your own license and author info!* Other settings for this plugin can be tweaked in [spotless.gradle](spotless.gradle).

 ### Check if Dependencies Are Up-to-Date

 ```gradle
 ./gradlew dependencyUpdates
 ```

+Settings can be tweaked for this plugin within [versionsPlugin.gradle](versionsPlugin.gradle).

 ### Publishing the Library to Bintray -> jCenter